paulmillr/micro-aes-gcm/README.md

 0-dep wrapper around webcrypto AES-GCM.
 Has optional RFC 8452 SIV implementation.

-Node.js 19 or higher is required.
-For older node.js, you'll need shim: `globalThis.crypto = require('node.crypto').webcrypto`.
+Can be imported in browsers as ESM import.
+For Node.js, v19+ is required.
+For older node.js, use shim: `globalThis.crypto = require('node.crypto').webcrypto`.

 Inserts IV and MAC into the output `iv + ciphertext + mac`: